collinmcneese/github-actions-forwarder/README.md

 # GitHub Actions Reflector

-GitHub Actions workflow meant to run on self-hosted runners to leverage internal or private tooling (such as CICD systems) with GitHub cloud-hosted repositories without the need to use reverse proxy implementations.
+GitHub Actions workflow meant to run on self-hosted runners to leverage internal or private tooling (such as CICD systems) with GitHub  repositories without the need to use reverse proxy implementations.

 This repository is a work-in-progress.
 See [TODOs](#todos)

+The contents of this repository are individually maintained and are not a direct contribution from GitHub as an organization.
+References to `GitHub Actions` in terminology in this repository are for reference only to GitHub technologies and in no way associated with official branding or supportability.

 ## Usage